barotto/IBMulator/README.md

 * Vorbis (*.ogg)
 * MP3 (*.mp3)

-*Note:* audio formats other then raw binary and WAV might result in slightly incorrect track lengths (especially with MP3).
-As a result programs that expect a specific disc TOC might fail their disc presence check (eg. Monkey Island CD).

 *Note:* depending on how fast your system is, using audio formats other than raw binary may result in longer seek times, which may cause audio stuttering in some games.